 - Security Bank[6]

-Depending on the bank, you can either pay cash upfront or get an auto loan to purchase a repossessed car.
-The advantage of full cash payment is that you won't be paying interest over time, while an auto loan is easier on the pocket because of the monthly installments.
+Depending on the bank where you'll buy a repossessed car, you can pay cash upfront or get an auto loan.
+A full cash payment means no interest payments while an auto loan is easier on the pocket because of the monthly installments.

 The Risks of Buying a Repossessed Car

-Since this is a list of pros and cons of buying a repossessed car, we can't ignore the drawback column.
+Of course, this list of pros and cons of buying a repossessed car wouldn't be complete without the drawbacks.
 For one, repossessed cars are essentially pre-owned units, so their quality depends on the driving and maintenance habits of the previous owner.
+If the owner was in a tough financial situation (which is probably why they defaulted on the loan), chances are the car may not be in top shape.

 Because banks sell repo cars on an "as is where is" basis, the buyer takes on the risks (including any hidden defects) on the quality of the purchased car.
-That means when you purchase a repossessed car and spot damage later, you can't sue the bank for that.
+If you purchase a repossessed car and spot damage later, you can't sue the bank for that.

-2. Finding the Best Repossessed Car Takes Effort
+👎 Effort in Finding the Best Repossessed Car

-For you to not regret your repossessed car purchase, you'll have to put in a lot of hard work into the entire buying process.
+You have to put a lot of hard work into the entire buying process.
 Expect to send a lot of bids to various banks on repossessed cars.

-Banks may reject your bid or offer if it's below the floor price, which is the minimum amount that banks set for each repo car for sale.
+Banks may reject your bid if it's below the floor price, which is the minimum amount that banks set for each repo car for sale.

-That means you won't be able to pinpoint problems until you start driving the car.
-Some banks allow you to start the vehicle, so be sure to come with a trusted mechanic to help you assess the car's condition.
+However, some banks allow you to start the vehicle.
+Be sure to come with a trusted mechanic to help you assess the car's condition.

 Repossessed vs Second-Hand vs Brand-New Cars: Which is the Best Option?

-Repossessed cars are more affordable than brand-new cars, even if they look and work like brand new.
-They're considered second-hand only because the owner of the car can no longer make the car payments.
+Even if they look and work like brand-new cars, repossessed cars are more affordable.
+They're considered second-hand only because the previous owner can no longer make the car payments.
 So you get a new car for a much lower price.

-If you're not sure whether to get a repossessed, second-hand, or brand-new car, just look at each one's pros and cons.
+If you're not sure whether to get a repossessed, second-hand, or brand-new car, just look at the pros and cons.

 ---|---|---|